 Digital Marketing Strategist

 Traditional advertising and promotional outlets such as radio, television, billboards, and print publications are not exactly dying, but they are becoming stale when compared to their digital counterparts.
-Marketing graduates are more likely to see job openings for digital marketing specialists these days, and the top-paying positions are for applicants who can design strategic campaigns across social networks and old media outlets.
+Marketing graduates are more likely to see job openings for digital marketing specialists these days, and the top-paying positions are for applicants who can perform SEO services, design strategic campaigns across social networks, and can execute online digital advertising campaigns.

 Market Research Analyst